Nanospaziale/Bandit-WriteUps/bandit/level03.md

 In this case, even `more` requires the use of `./`.
 This is because the file name isn’t just a single hyphen but includes other letters after the two hyphens, which causes the command to interpret them as an option (see below).
 <img width="552" height="79" alt="image" src="https://github.com/user-attachments/assets/8ab19515-eca4-4884-89ef-840914b23249" />

-Of course, i've not mentioned them, but in the same way i used `cat` it is possible to use other commands like `tail`, `less`, `head` or any commands that let
+Of course, I haven’t mentioned them, but in the same way I used `cat`, it is possible to use other commands like `tail`, `less`, `head`, or any command that allows you to display a file's contents on the screen.